-The deputy designated safeguarding person(s):
+The Deputy Designated Safeguarding Lead(s):

 • Is appropriately trained and, in the absence of the designated person, will carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the designated person, the deputy will assume all of the functions above.